10th Battalion, Parachute Regiment: Arnhem

+During preparations for Operation Market Garden the battalion was billeted in and around Somerby before setting off to join the operation.
+The 10th Battalion, The Parachute Regiment Memorial at Burrough on the Hill was completed and unveiled in September 2019 by Friends of the Tenth.
+A memorial garden has also been created looking over and across to the valley where the battalion practised parachute drops and training exercises in the summer of 1944.

 Territorial Army

 The 10th Battalion was disbanded in November 1945, but when the Territorial Army was reformed in 1947, a new reserve Parachute Regiment battalion now called the 10th (City of London) Parachute Battalion (Territorial Army) was raised.
 Re-designated 10 PARA (Volunteer) in 1967, the battalion existed until it was disbanded in 1999.
-For a time the battalion was represented by 10 (London) Company, 4th Battalion, Parachute Regiment however this was later renamed to B company when the 4th Battalion moved from using numbers to letters for company names.
+For a time the battalion was represented by 10 (London) Company, 4th Battalion, Parachute Regiment however this was later renamed B company when the 4th Battalion moved from using numbers to letters for company names.